David Bull (politician): Political career

 In December 2006, Bull was selected to fight the parliamentary seat of Brighton Pavilion at the 2010 general election for the Conservative Party, after being placed on the party's A-List earlier that year.
 He withdrew his candidacy in June 2009 and was replaced by Charlotte Vere.
 Denying rumours that he quit after falling out with party leadership, Bull cited the increased workload accompanying his recent appointment to head up a Conservative policy review on sexual health with Shadow Health Minister Anne Milton.

 In April 2019, Bull was announced as a Brexit Party candidate in the 2019 European Parliament election.
 He was duly returned as an MEP for the North West England constituency in the election held on 23 May.
 Later, in August of that year, Bull was adopted as the Brexit Party's prospective parliamentary candidate (PPC) for Central Suffolk and North Ipswich then subsequently Sedgefield in the 2019 general election.

 Following the UK's withdrawal from the European Union on 31 January 2020 Bull's term as member of the European Parliament came to an end.

 On 11 March 2021, Bull was made deputy leader of Reform UK.

 In March 2021, Bull was announced as the Reform UK candidate for the City and East constituency in the 2021 London Assembly election.
 He came fifth with 9,060 votes (4.1%).
 Bull was also the second-placed candidate on the Londonwide list, though neither he nor his party were successful in winning any seats.

-In 2024, Bull ran as the Reform UK candidate for the West Suffolk constituency for the UK general election.
+In 2024, Bull stood as the Reform UK candidate for the West Suffolk constituency for the UK general election.
 Bull came in third with 20.3% of the vote, losing to the Conservative candidate, Nick Timothy, and coming behind the Labour Party.

 On 10 June 2025, Bull was appointed the Chairman of Reform UK.
+Bull resigned as chairman of Reform on 18 May 2026 and was replaced by Lee Anderson.
+A Reform UK press release stated that Bull was stepping down in order to "focus on standing at the next election".

 Business work

 In 2000, Bull founded a creative branding company, Incredibull.
 He sold his interest in the business in 2017.

+Bull also served as one of three company directors of the company Farage Media Ltd alongside Nigel Farage and Daniel James Jukes from 2020 until his termination from the role on 28 March 2023.

+In February 2021, Bull was criticised in an article in PinkNews for promoting sales of HIV testing kits, during HIV Awareness Week, when these kits could be obtained free on the NHS.

 Personal life

 Bull is gay.
 In 2007, he appeared at the Brighton Pride parade, for which he designed and wore a T-shirt with the slogan "I've come out...
-I'm a Tory", saying it was acceptable to be gay and a Conservative.
+I'm a Tory", saying it was more socially acceptable in the UK to come out as gay than to come out as a Conservative.